-6.2.19.4 Transmit Power Requirements for Multiple Transmit Channel mode Not Enabled 28
+6.2.19.4 Transmit Power Requirements for Multiple Transmit Channel mode Not Enabled

-With Multiple Transmit Channel mode disabled, the CM MUST operate as in [DOCSIS RFI 2.0], with the following exceptions:
+With Multiple Transmit Channel mode disabled, the CM MUST operate as in [DOCSIS RFI 2.0], with the following exceptions.

-- The minimum upstream power P{min} used by the CM MUST be as given in Table 6-10 below, superseding the minimum upstream power requirements in [DOCSIS RFI 2.0]. - The CM MUST replace the value of 53 in the equation for P{hi_S} in [DOCSIS RFI 2.0] with 56 since this value is actually intended to be P{max} from Table 6-7 above. - Maximum upstream power prior to registration: - If the Extended Upstream Transmit Power Support TLV in the MDD is OFF, the CM MUST use a maximum upstream power P{max} as given in Table 6-7 above, superseding the maximum upstream power requirements in [DOCSIS RFI 2.0]. - If the Extended Upstream Transmit Power Support TLV in the MDD is ON, the CM MAY exceed the maximum upstream power P{max} as given in Table 6-7 above.
-The CM MUST NOT exceed a target transmit power level of 61 dBmV.
-Note that all fidelity requirements specified in Section 6.2.22 still apply when the CM is operating over an extended transmit power range. - Maximum upstream power after registration: - The CM MUST use a maximum upstream power P{max} given in Table 6-7 above, superseding the minimum upstream power requirements in [DOCSIS RFI 2.0].
+- The minimum upstream power Pmin used by the CM MUST be as given in Table 6-10 below, superseding the minimum upstream power requirements in [DOCSIS RFI 2.0]. - The CM MUST replace the value of 53 in the equation for PhiS in [DOCSIS RFI 2.0] with 56 since this value is actually intended to be Pmax from Table 6-7 above. - Maximum upstream power prior to registration: - If the Extended Upstream Transmit Power Support TLV in the MDD is OFF, the CM MUST use a maximum upstream power Pmax as given in Table 6-7 above, superseding the maximum upstream power requirements in [DOCSIS RFI 2.0]. - If the Extended Upstream Transmit Power Support TLV in the MDD is ON, the CM MAY exceed the maximum upstream power Pmax as given in Table 6-7 above.
+When the Extended Upstream Transmit Power Support TLV in the MDD is ON and the CM has not successfully ranged at a power at or below Pmax, the CM MUST continue to range at power levels above the Pmax listed in Table 6-7 by an amount that is vendor-specific, meeting operator requirements.
+However, the CM MUST NOT exceed a target transmit power level of 61 dBmV.
+Note that all fidelity requirements specified in Section 6.2.22 still apply when the CM is operating over an extended transmit power range. - Maximum upstream power after registration: - The CM MUST use a maximum upstream transmit power commanded by the CMTS, up to the capability of the CM.
+If the Extended Upstream Transmit Power Support TLV in the MDD is OFF, the CMTS MUST NOT command the CM to a transmit power above Pmax listed in Table 6-7.
+If the Extended Upstream Transmit Power Support TLV in the MDD is ON, the CMTS MUST NOT command the CM to a transmit power above 61 dBmV.
+When this TLV is on, the CM is expected to be commanded to exceed the transmit power Pmax listed in Table 6-7 by an amount that is vendor-specific, meeting operator requirements.
+Note that all fidelity requirements specified in Section 6.2.22 still apply when the CM is operating over an extended upstream transmit power range.

-28 Revised per PHYv3.0-N-10.0942-5 on 9/21/10 by JB.
+&lt;sup>31 Revised per PHYv3.0-N-10.0942-5 on 9/21/10 by JB.
+Revised per PHYv3.0-N-14.1173-2 on 1/5/15 by JB.